A unifying approach to diffusive transport in annealed heterogeneous media: Introduction

 Two major aspects of diffusion in heterogeneous media, which may occur independently, are the anomalous scaling of the mean-squared displacement (MSD) $\langle X^2(t) \rangle \propto t^\alpha$, and non-Gaussian displacement statistics.
 The scaling exponent $\alpha$ distinguishes subdiffusion ($0 < \alpha < 1$), normal diffusion ($\alpha = 1$), and superdiffusion ($1 < \alpha < 2$).
-Subdiffusion can originate from long stalling periods between particle displacements, as exemplified by the Continuous-Time Random Walk (CTRW)~\cite{METZLER2000,Kutner2017}.
-When the stalling periods are power-law distributed (CTRW-Pow) anomalous diffusion emerges in close relation to time-fractional diffusion equation \cite{wyss-jmp-1986,hilfer_etal-pre-1995,mainardi-csf-1996}.
-Anomalous diffusion can also originate from the viscoelastic properties of the medium, such as the cytoplasm of a living cell, where long-range correlations of particle displacements are captured by fractional Brownian motion (fBm)~\cite{Mandelbrot1968,Benelli_2021} and the generalized Langevin equation (GLE)~\cite{Zwanzig1973,Porra1996,Bertseva2012,Goychuk2012}.
-Non-Gaussianity is another key aspect of diffusion in heterogeneous media which indicates variability of at least one intensive quantity (e.g., diffusivity) describing the ensemble.
-This is the basic idea of superstatistics \cite{Beck2003,Beck2005}, which encompasses heterogeneity described as a continuous stochastic process in diffusing diffusivity (DD) models~\cite{Chubynsky2014,doi:10.1021/acs.jpcb.6b01527,PhysRevE.98.052138,PhysRevX.7.021002,Lanoiselee2018_FPT,sposini_etal-njp-2018,w8gv-3fxt}, a piecewise-constant function in switching diffusivity models~\cite{Jensen2005,Fieremans2010,Grebenkov2019,Gueneau2025,Miyaguchi2016,Miyaguchi2019,Balcerek_2023,Pacheco2024}, or random yet trajectory-wise constant diffusivity~\cite{schneider-1990,schneider-1992,mura_etal-jpa-2008}.
-Non-Gaussianity appears as a generic property of diffusion in heterogeneous media as discussed for CTRW with exponential waiting times (CTRW-Exp)~\cite{Barkai2020,Burov2026}.
-Over the years a large variety of models have been introduced to describe these statistical features.
-These models employ different mathematical tools such as Fokker-Planck equations, renewal theory, subordination, fractional derivatives, or Gaussian statistics that are difficult to combine to establish a unified framework for general correlated random walks in heterogeneous media.
-In this Letter, we fill this gap and introduce a theoretical framework for diffusive motion in heterogeneous media that captures both anomalous scaling and non-Gaussian fluctuations within a unified description.
-The proposed framework naturally incorporates correlations in the displacements, non-Gaussianity due to medium heterogeneity, anomalous power-law scaling of the MSD, deterministic or random changes in statistical properties, and other features.
-In the present general setting, we introduce the concept of ``randomly modulated Gaussian process'' (RMGP), in which the amplitudes of Gaussian increments are randomly rescaled by a stochastic process, that extends the existing terminology ``randomly scaled Gaussian process'' \cite{sliusarenko_etal-jpa-2019}.
-This framework produces a sequence of successive random positions at discrete time steps that is the most natural, from a pragmatic point of view, for the analysis and interpretation of experimentally acquired trajectories and for computer-based simulations.
-In other words, denoting by $\delta$ a time step (fixed by the acquisition technique or chosen in simulations), we represent a random trajectory $X(t)$ of the diffusing particle by an $N$-dimensional vector $X$, whose components $X_i$ are the successive positions $X(i\delta)$ at times $i\delta$, with $i=1,2,\ldots,N$.
-A matrix representation of Gaussian processes is used to incorporate correlations of displacements through a covariance matrix.
-In addition, the Gaussian jumps are rescaled to mimic heterogeneity as may be described by CTRW or random diffusivity models~\cite{mura_etal-jpa-2008,Chubynsky2014}.
-For clarity of presentation, we focus on one-dimensional settings but its extension to higher dimensions is immediate when the process coordinates are independent.
+Subdiffusion can originate from long stalling periods between particle displacements, as exemplified by the continuous-time random walk (CTRW)~\cite{METZLER2000,Kutner2017}.
+When the stalling periods are power-law distributed (CTRW-Pow) anomalous diffusion emerges in close relation to time-fractional diffusion equation \cite{wyss-jmp-1986,hilfer_etal-pre-1995,mainardi-csf-1996}, {\clr Anomalous diffusion also occurs when the diffusion coefficient deterministically decays as a power-law as seen in the scaled Brownian motion (sBm)~\cite{Jeon2014}.
+Finally,} anomalous diffusion can also originate from the viscoelastic properties of the medium, such as the cytoplasm of a living cell, where long-range correlations of particle displacements are captured by fractional Brownian motion (fBm)~\cite{Mandelbrot1968,Benelli_2021} and the generalized Langevin equation (GLE)~\cite{Zwanzig1973,Porra1996,Bertseva2012,Goychuk2012}. {\clr Finally, anomalous diffusion with infinite second moment occurs in L\'evy flights~\cite{Fogedby1994} when the jump size is power-law distributed.} Non-Gaussianity is another key aspect of diffusion in heterogeneous media which indicates variability of at least one intensive quantity (e.g., diffusivity) describing the ensemble.
+This is the basic idea of superstatistics \cite{Beck2003,Beck2005}, which encompasses heterogeneity described as a continuous stochastic process in diffusing diffusivity (DD) models~\cite{Chubynsky2014,doi:10.1021/acs.jpcb.6b01527,PhysRevE.98.052138,PhysRevX.7.021002,Lanoiselee2018_FPT,sposini_etal-njp-2018,w8gv-3fxt,Sposini2024}, a piecewise-constant function in switching diffusivity (SD) models~\cite{Jensen2005,Fieremans2010,Grebenkov2019,Gueneau2025,Miyaguchi2016,Miyaguchi2019,Balcerek_2023,Pacheco2024} {\clr including free/trapped dynamics~\cite{Doerries2022,Chaudhuri2007,Chakraborty2020}}, or random yet trajectory-wise constant diffusivity (Rand-Const)~\cite{schneider-1990,schneider-1992,mura_etal-jpa-2008}.
+Non-Gaussianity appears as a generic property of diffusion in heterogeneous media as illustrated for CTRW with exponential waiting times (CTRW-Exp)~\cite{Barkai2020,Burov2026}.
+Over the years a large variety of models have been introduced to describe these statistical features (see~\cite{Akimoto_2026} for further discussion).